NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

    ```

 2. Create your Container Files:
    Modify `build.sh` in `neurocontainers/recipes/NEWAPP` to build your application and update `README.md` (make sure the version is correct in the README!).
-Notice that the example build script in the template has instructions to build a conatiner for datalad, that may or may not suite your exact needs
+Notice that the example build script in the template has instructions to build a container for datalad, that may or may not suite your exact needs
    ```bash
    cd NEWAPP
    (edit build.sh as required)